PresidentialAnt/livesubtitleweb/README.md

 ## For Us
 auto-token-refresh not implemented yet

-Final Docker compatibility, after this commit it can no longer be deployed via containers due to further routing issues and no compatible daemon images
+-Final Docker compatibility, after this commit it can no longer be deployed via containers due to further routing issues and no compatible daemon images